cuthbertLab/music21/documentation/source/developerReference/documenting.rst

     ...blah blah blah this text is formatted.
 Now I want to block-quote some example code, so I put two colons::

-        this text is NOT formatted
+        this text IS NOT formatted
         it must be indented

-        line breaks and spacing will be preserved **bold** sphinx formatting unobserved
+        line breaks AND spacing will be preserved **bold** sphinx formatting unobserved

     Now I am back to Sphinx formatting, outside the block. **now this is bold!**